Tlaxcala: Tourism

 The state contains more than 1,000 archeological sites with only seven fully excavated and open to the public.
 The last of these is Ocotelulco, situated on a hill near the town of San Francisco Ocotelulco.
 It is a collection of dwellings with raised areas for ceremonial purposes.
 Its altar is similar to the one found at Tezcatlipoca, decorated with colorful frescos with images of Quetzalcoatl, Xolotl and Tlahuizcalpantecuhtli.
 These images are in the style of the Post-classic period and have been dated to about 1450.

 Tlaxcala is home to some of the earliest colonial architecture and art.
 The oldest church in Mexico, built in 1521 and the first monasteries, built by the Franciscans, were built here in 1524.
 Many other churches and monasteries were built in the state in the 16th and early 17th centuries.
 Just about every municipality has colonial-era structures such as churches, municipal palaces and plazas but the best examples are in and around the city of Tlaxcala.
 The Temple and Ex-monastery of San Francisco, built in the early 16th century, is located about 14 km southeast of the capital city.
 Only the church retains its original function; the former monastery now houses a school.
 The State Government Palace is located in the city proper and was creating by conjoining the former mayor's house, the treasury and the state warehouse, which is architecturally held together with a Plateresque facade.
 The city's cathedral, called Nuestra Señora de la Asunción, built in the 16th century.
 Its main altar preserves a Baroque altarpiece with a depiction of the baptism of the Lord Maxixcatzin, with Hernán Cortés and Malinche as godparents.
-A bit later, the Basilica of Octolan was built in the 17th and 18th centuries to comply with a demand of the Virgin Mary who reportedly appeared before Juan Diego Bernardino here in 1541.
+A bit later, the Basilica of Ocotlán was built in the 17th and 18th centuries to comply with a demand of the Virgin Mary who reportedly appeared before Juan Diego Bernardino here in 1541.
 It is considered be the culmination of the Baroque style in Tlaxcala.
 The state also contains 140 haciendas, which vary in their state of conservation but some are promoted for tourism.